A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

-\begin{examples} The following are some familiar examples of quantale-enriched categories. \begin{enumerate} \item The category $\Cats{\two}$ is equivalent to the category $\ORD$ of ordered sets and monotone maps. \item Metric, ultrametric and bounded metric spaces \`a la \citet{Law73} can be seen as categories enriched in left continuous \(t\)-norms: \begin{enumerate} \item With multiplication \(*\), \(\Cats{[0,1]_*}\) is equivalent to the category \(\MET\) of (generalised) \df{metric spaces} and non-expansive maps. \item With infimum \(\wedge\), \(\Cats{[0,1]_\wedge}\) is equivalent to the category $\UMET$ of (generalised) \df{ultrametric spaces} and non-expansive maps. \item With the \df{\L{}ukasiewicz tensor} \(\luk\), $\Cats{[0,1]_{\luk}}$ is equivalent to the category $\BMET$ of (generalised) \df{bounded-by-$1$ metric spaces} and non-expansive maps. \end{enumerate} \item Categories enriched in a free quantale \(\ftP M\) on a monoid \(M\) (such as $M=\Sigma^*$ for some alphabet~$\Sigma$) can be interpreted as labelled transition systems with labels in~$M$: in a \(\ftP M\)-category \((X,a)\) the objects represent the states of the system, and we can read \(m\in a(x,y)\) as an $m$-labelled transition from~\(x\) to~\(y\). \end{enumerate} \end{examples}

-\begin{remark} As the nomenclature suggests, the notions of \(\V\)-category and \(\V\)-functor come from enriched category theory (e.g.~\citep{Kel82, HST14, Law73, Stu14}).
-In fact, unravelling the definition of reflexive and transitive \(\V\)-relation yields the typical definition of quantale-enriched category: a pair \((X,a)\) consisting of a set $X$ and a map a $a \colon X \times X \to \V$ that for all $x,y,z \in X$ satisfies the inequalities
+\begin{remark} As the nomenclature suggests, the notions of \(\V\)-category and \(\V\)-functor come from enriched category theory \citep{Kel82, Law73, Stu14}.
+In fact, unravelling the definition of reflexive and transitive \(\V\)-relation yields the typical definition of quantale-enriched category: a pair \((X,a)\) consisting of a set $X$ and a map $a \colon X \times X \to \V$ that satisfies the inequalities